Art Therapy Near Philadelphia

 Healing can happen without even talking about your pain out loud because the human brain is extraordinary.
 Therapy is a process of opening up different neuropathways and experiencing different emotions.
 This can happen without you even noticing, while you are simply choosing the colors for your art piece.

-Of course!
-These often interchange throughout the therapy session.
+Traditional “talk therapy” goes hand in hand with art therapy as determined by what you are looking for of the day of your appointment.
 There may be sessions when you do not make art, and there may be sessions when there is hardly any talking.
+It is up to you and your art therapist.

 Yes!